 Sales isn’t for everybody, least of all the faint of heart.
-It can be a difficult, exhausting job, but for those who have the right set of traits and quirks, there’s often no better role.
+It can be a difficult, exhausting job, but there’s often a no better role for those with the right set of traits and quirks.

 Some of the more obvious traits in a good salesperson — open, honest, communicative — go without say.
 But what about those lesser-seen traits that can give a sales professional a leg up?
 Here are our top 5 unique qualities that make a great salesperson.

-Sure, you want your top performing salespeople to succeed because they care about the product.
-But let’s get real: Many sales folks succeed in large part because their personal worth is tied into how good they are at what they do.
+Sure, you want your top-performing salespeople to succeed because they care about the product.
+But let’s get real: Many sales folks succeed largely because their personal worth is tied to how good they are at what they do.
 Arrogance can go too far, but a healthy dose of ego can do wonders in motivating a sales professional.

 Before you say, “No way!
 The best salespeople are extroverts!” — hear us out.

-While sales may not be for everyone, there are lots of folks with a wide range of personality traits who can succeed at and enjoy a profession in sales.
+While sales may not be for everyone, there are many folks with a wide range of personality traits which can succeed at and enjoy a profession in sales.
 So don’t write off a candidate solely because they seem quiet, dorky, or a bit arrogant.
 They could turn out to be your top performer!

 To help your great salespeople succeed, equip them with the best tools.
 Intelliverse’s sales acceleration software may be just the thing.